aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

 # NOTE: Tasks Summary: Attempted 553 tasks of which 8 didn't need to be rerun and all succeeded.
 ```

-8.2  Use `devtool` to build the image
+8.2  Use `devtool` to build the image.
+Take a break; this step takes ~7 minutes the first time it is run.

 ```bash
 devtool build-image